 Everyone is limited by his or her own experiences, myself included.
 Often times we don’t know what we don’t know.
-I’m far from being omniscient, but I have taught defensive firearms skills for more than 15 years.
-I had trained with cops on the range regularly for 15 years.
-I have drawn from the wealth of knowledge and experience of many instructors at a high volume shooting school.
+I’m far from being omniscient, but I have taught defensive firearms skills for more than 15 years, and before that, I had trained with cops on the range regularly for 15 more.
+I have also drawn from the wealth of knowledge and experience of many instructors at high volume shooting schools.
 My experience isn’t limited to just the guns I’ve shot and carried.
 I’ve seen just about every possible variation of gun and holster combinations come through a class.
 I’ve seen what works and what doesn’t.

 (If you ask a gun salesperson, you will probably find out what they are making the most profit on — I do not sell guns, though I can direct you to a few good places to buy one, as long as you go into it knowing what you want.)

 Over the past few years, I have known many instructors who have been teaching professionally in the private sector for decades, and most acknowledge significant evolution in their thoughts.
 My opinion has also changed over the years because of over two decades of personal study of defensive shootings, various opinions of top experts in the field teaching thousands of students, and countless hours of my own personal time as a student and instructor.

 MOST of us (experienced defensive shooting instructors) agree that the modern, polymer framed, 9mm, high capacity (double stack), striker-fired semi-auto, with no external manual safeties, is the best type of handgun for concealed carry.